-The proposed Atlantic County Bikeway West will be a multi-use trail that can be considered a shared use path, sidepath, or some combination of the two.
-Both shared use paths and sidepaths offer bi-directional travel for cyclists and pedestrians on a paved surface with an absolute minimum width of 8 feet and a preferred minimum of 10 feet.
+The proposed Atlantic County Bikeway West will be a multi-use trail that can be considered a shared-use path, sidepath, or some combination of the two.
+Both shared-use paths and sidepaths offer bi-directional travel for cyclists and pedestrians on a paved surface with an absolute minimum width of 8 feet and a preferred minimum of 10 feet.
 The main difference between the two facility types is determined by how they are separated from traffic.
-Shared use paths are often located in parks, open space, or forested areas with complete separation from nearby roads, while sidepaths are located adjacent to roadways.
-Buffer areas between a sidepath and roadway can vary from as little as two feet to much greater widths, depending on available right-of-way and other constraints.
+Shared-use paths are often located in parks, open spaces, or forested areas with complete separation from nearby roads, while sidepaths are located adjacent to roadways.
+Buffer areas between a sidepath and roadway can vary from as little as two feet to much greater widths, depending on the available Right-of-Way (ROW) and other constraints.

 The trail will be open to all interested users ranging from local community members to those visiting from outside the region.
 To provide real-life examples of expected trail uses, a series of “trail user profiles” were developed.
 The profiles are not intended to encompass every possible trail user, but to assist with the evaluation of trail alignments.
 Three profiles were developed:

 Project mapping was gathered from several sources and includes points of interest, zoning, land use, existing bike and pedestrian facilities, and natural features and hazards.
 Together, these variables help identity demand for the trail as well as opportunities and constraints along the corridors under consideration.

 Additional criteria used to select and evaluate trail alignments include:

 - Right-of-Way (ROW) availability